Dilation and Curettage (D&C)

 - The remains of the placenta after birth

 - Benign polyps from your uterus or cervix

 - Any tissue left from an abortion or miscarriage

 The goal of a D&C is to remove any tissue that may be causing abnormal bleeding and to keep your uterus healthy.

 The Risks of a D&C

-Your gynecologist has likely performed hundreds, if not thousands, of dilation and curettage procedures.
+Your local doctor or Dr. Zelmanovich, gynecologist in NYC has likely performed hundreds, if not thousands, of dilation and curettage procedures.
 It’s a safe, minimally invasive process with few complications.
 Like everything, however, there are a few risks to consider.
 They’re rare, but still possible.
 Your OBGYN possibly may:

 - Introduce an infection.
 Since the curette is sterilized, infections are rare.

 - Damage your cervix.
 To get into your uterus, your doctor has to pass the cervix.
 An injury can happen, but it’s usually minor and can be addressed at that time to stop any bleeding.